Economic Insights

 The UNXANO has remained stagnant since late summer 2023 after it began slowing in January 2021.
 On a positive note, spending remains at a high level.
 However, recent announcements have added to the uncertainty, making an uptick unlikely in the near future.

 System integrators faced a significant slowdown last year, even entering the contraction zone.
 The second half showed promise with the 3/12 crossing above the 12/12, but the year ended with the 3/12 crossing back down over the 12/12 significantly.
-This suggests that we can expect very low growth to contraction in the near future.
+The first quarter of this year has turned out to be a positive one with growth being signaled going forward.
+With all the uncertainty in the market most integrators or very concerned about Q3 and Q4.
+The revenue in the first four months was primarily driven by eating through backlog.
 The ROC analysis for CSIA members is somewhat distorted due to the high revenue month in December, when end users typically spend the remainder of their approved budgets.

 Our Key Takeaways